Author: Dr Anthony Yung, Dermatologist, Waikato Hospital, Hamilton, New Zealand, 2007. Updated by Dr Anthony Yung, June 2016.

 This glossary describes dermatopathological terms.
 It is arranged alphabetically.
-If you don't find what you are looking for in this list, try DermNet's A-Z page index or the DermNet search box.
+If you don't find what you are looking for in this list, try our general glossary, Topics A–Z index or the DermNet search box.

 Acantholysis is the separation of keratinocytes within the epidermis due to the loss of adhesion between keratinocytes.
 Acantholysis occurs due to failure of the integrity of the intercellular/intraepidermal cell junctions.
 This leads to separation of the epithelial cells with swelling of the epithelial cells (‘ballooning degeneration’).
 In pemphigus foliaceus, there is acantholysis of keratinocytes just below the granular layer of the epidermis.
 In comparison, in pemphigus vulgaris there is separation in the basal layer leading to a ‘tombstone pattern’ of keratinocytes where there is retention of some but not all keratinocytes on the basement membrane.

-Acantholytic dyskeratos is the reaction pattern characterised by suprabasilar clefting and acantholysis and dyskeratotic keratinocytes.
-Acatholytic dykeratosis may be seen in various conditions but classically Darier disease, Hailey-Hailey disease, and Grover disease.
+Acantholytic dyskeratosis is the reaction pattern characterised by suprabasilar clefting and acantholysis and dyskeratotic keratinocytes.
+Acantholytic dyskeratosis may be seen in various conditions but classically Darier disease, Hailey-Hailey disease, and Grover disease.
 Characteristic dyskeratotic cells of acantholytic dyskeratosis are corps rounds and corps grains.
 Corps ronds are round dyskeratotic cells with dense basophilic (blue) cytoplasm (normally acidophilic, pink) with a light area around the nucleus (or peri-nuclear halo), usually found near the basal layer.
 Corps grains are small cells, with elongated nuclei and found in the upper layers of the epidermis.

 Acanthosis is thickening of the epidermis and elongation of the rete ridges due to thickening of the spinous layer +/- enlargement of rete pegs.
 Typical examples include chronic eczematous reactions.